 Normally, it takes about 2 months to complete the transfer, but it can take as little as 6 weeks for the transfer from an existing UK pension scheme to a QROPS.

 Enjoy Your Retirement

 Now that you have completed all the QROPS transfer next steps, you can relax and enjoy your retirement knowing that you are benefitting from all the advantages a QROPS investment offers.
-Our financial advisors are always available to address any concerns you might have regarding your new QROPS pension scheme.
+Our financial advisers are always available to address any concerns you might have regarding your new QROPS pension scheme.